DevilMedlar/python-recall-training/rules.md

 - conversation memory when a more authoritative current source exists
 - what the Senpai assumes Daddy probably changed or performed

-Check every explicit requirement that matters, including where applicable:
+Check every grading requirement that was explicitly stated or otherwise unambiguously established before the graded work began, including where applicable:

 - valid Python syntax
 - exact output text